Towards reliable data-based optimal and predictive control using extended DMD: Conclusion and outlook

 \section{Conclusion and outlook}

 Motivated by data-based surrogate modeling for optimal control problems with state constraints, we derived quantitative error estimates for eDMD-approximations of control systems.
-In this context, we showed that constraints can be satisfied for the original, possibly unknown system, if a tightened constraint for the data-based surrogate model holds.
+In this context, we provided a novel bound for the estimation uniform in the control and generalized the error analysis of the projection error to control systems.
+Further, using these probabilistic bounds, we derived error bounds on the performance and satisfaction of state constraints in data-based optimal and predicted control.

-Future work considers the refinement of the results in an optimal control context, where as of now, we only guaranteed constraint satisfaction.
-Here, suboptimality estimates explicitly depending on both data and dictionary size have to be derived.
-Moreover, a sensitivity analysis of the OCP could reveal robustness of optimal solutions with respect to approximation errors, that can be further exploited by numerical techniques, cf.\ \cite{GrunScha21}.
-Moreover, the results in this work enable the development of data-driven MPC techniques using surrogate models.
+In future work, we further elaborate the presented results towards optimal control to derive suboptimality estimates~\cite{CoroGrun20} depending on both data and dictionary size.
+Moreover, a sensitivity analysis of the OCP could reveal robustness of optimal solutions w.r.t.\ approximation errors, that can be further exploited by numerical techniques, cf.\ \cite{GrunScha21}.
+Furthermore, a comparison to other approximation techniques for the Koopman operator, e.g., based on neural networks as proposed by~\cite{WangLou22}, might be of interest.